c3d/recorder/README.md

 recorders with a name matching regular expression `b[a-z]z.*` to value `3`, for example `boz` and `bbz`.

-The following values for the trace specification have special meaning:
+The following names in a trace specification denote *command* which perform specific actions.

-* The `list` and `help` values will print the list of available recorders on `stdout`.
+* The `list` and `help` commands will print the list of available recorders on `stdout`.

 * The `all` value will be turned into the catch-all `.*` regular expression.

+* The `output` command will select a file as output for the recorder, and the `output_append` variant will append to the given file.
+For example, you can write to `/my/file` using `output=/my/file`.

 * The `share` value can be used to set the file name used for sharing information in real-time between a recorder appplication and an application using that data.
+Note that another way to achieve the same objective is to use the `RECORDER_SHARE` environment variable.

+* THe `dump` command causes a recorder dump.
+This is mostly useful over a remote control session, see `recorder_scope` below.

+If the name of a command conflicts with the name of a recorder, the recorder will be selected, and you can force the selection of the command by prefixing it with `@`.
+For example, if a recorder is called `output`, you can still output to a file with `@output=/my/file`.

 ## Using the `RECORDER_TRACES` and `RECORDER_DUMP` environment variables